 2. Information is accessible anywhere, anytime

-The beauty of storing things online means that you are not restricted to when and where you access it.
+The beauty of storing things online means that you are not restricted to when and where you access them.
 Your information is available on several devices as most task management software applications come in mobile versions too.
 Having your tasks stored on the cloud also means that it would be near impossible to lose any data because despite your device not working, your information is kept safe.

 3. You’ll always know where you’re up to